 Isis was one of the greatest goddesses.
 She protected children, healed the sick, and was goddess of life and magic.

 In images, Isis is usually represented as a woman with the throne-hieroglyph on her head, symbolizing her as the wife of Osiris, the king of the afterlife.
 Isis can also be represented as a bird (called a kite) wearing the same headdress.
 In another form, Isis bears the headdress used by Hathor, consisting of a sun-disk and cow horns.

 Whether you are interested in ancient history or mythology or not, there is no denying how impressive this temple is.
-Set against the beauty of Lake Nasser, James and I found this to be just an idyllic spot.
+Set against the beauty of Lake Nasser Egypt, James and I found this to be just an idyllic spot.

 Returning across Lake Nassar to head back toward Aswan, it was a peaceful experience.
-We were glad to have seen and travelled on the lake and visited the island.
+We were glad to have seen and traveled on the lake and visited the island.